brennodemarchi/portfolio/content/en-us/projects/Documentary - Chico Came Back Alone (2023).md

 <iframe title="Meu Olhar apresenta &quot;Chico Voltou Só&quot;, de Douglas Gadelha Sá" src="https://www.youtube.com/embed/eyckuFLYndw?feature=oembed" height="113" width="200" allowfullscreen="" allow="fullscreen" style="aspect-ratio: 1.76991 / 1; width: 100%; height: 100%;"></iframe>
 Available at: https://www.youtube.com/embed/eyckuFLYndw

-# Context

-This short film is part of the Competitive Exhibition “Meu Olhar – Filmes curtos feitos pela Juventude Periférica de São Paulo” ["My Vision - Short films made by São Paulo's Peripheral Youth"], an initiative of the Organization of Ibero-American States (OEI), the Roberto Marinho Foundation (FRM) and São Paulo State Film and Audiovisual Company S.A (Spcine)

 # Synopsis

 The documentary reflects on the trajectory of a northeastern worker in the midst of the Brazilian military dictatorship in the city of Cubatão, a municipality in the state of São Paulo-Brazil, through unseen archive images and videos.